 The Company recognizes accrued interest and penalties associated with uncertain tax position as part of the income tax provision.
-There were no uncertain tax positions or income tax related interest and penalties recorded for the years ended December 31, 2020 and 2019.
-The income tax returns of the Company for the year ended December 31, 2017 and subsequent years are subject to examination by the Internal Revenue Service and other taxing authorities, generally for three years after the work filed.
+There were no uncertain tax positions or income tax related interest and penalties recorded for the years ended December 31, 2021 and 2020.
+The income tax returns of the Company for the year ended December 31, 2018 and subsequent years are subject to examination by the Internal Revenue Service and other taxing authorities, generally for three years after the return is filed.